 Renmin Ribao declared that "our epoch is no longer one in which a few big powers can decide the course of the world."
 It described as a very timely call to the people of the world the one given in the appeal: "For a genuine solution of nuclear war problems affecting the destiny of all mankind, all nations, big or small, must grasp the destiny of the world in their own hands and themselves orient world politics."
 Renmin Ribao said that "the Chinese people warmly greet the important achievements of the Hiroshima conference, fully support its various resolutions, and will work, resolutely and to the best of their ability, to carry them out."

-"In the joint struggle against imperialism and in defence of world peace," Renmin Ribao declared, "the 650 million Chinese people will always stand shoulder to shoulder with the Japanese people and the people of other countries."
+lutions, and will 650 million Chinese people will always stand shoulder to shoulder with the Japanese people and the people of other countries."